retypeapp/retype/components/backlinks.md

 ### Page level

-Override project settings for individual pages using frontmatter:
+Override project settings for individual pages using the page metadata:

 ```yml
 ---